kelsonbatista/fitness-app-with-ai-gemini/README.md

 ## Build With
 - **Python**: Core programming language used for backend and AI functionalities.
 - **Flask**: Lightweight framework for building the web application.
-- **Generative AI**: Advanced technology for engagement analysis and decision-making.
+- **Gemini Generative AI**: Advanced technology for engagement analysis and decision-making.
 - **Hugging Face Spaces**: Hosting platform for seamless deployment.

 ## Live Demo